yourvick/eamena_tutorials/README.md

 #### Related Geoarchaeology/Palaeolandscape

-This card is used to link the feature being described to another \(related\) geoarchaeological feature in the database \(Figure 14\)\.
+This card is used to link the feature being described to another \(related\) geoarchaeological feature in the database\.
 If there are no related geoarchaeological features, you may leave this card blank\.

 - Type in the GEOARCH\-number of the Geoarchaeology Record you want to add and click on it to add the relationship\.
 	- If the record you wish to relate it to does not exist yet, you can choose to create a new Geoarchaeology Record here\.